databrary/design/ridir-16/narrative.md

 Working closely with a technical advisory committee (TAC) representing the leading academic and commercial video coding software tools (see Appendix) commonly used by the majority of developmental researchers (10), we will expand Databrary’s understanding of and ability to work with the coding files generated by these tools.
 Databrary will develop ways for users to exchange files between formats and to link files with the original video source.
 Import functionality will bring the coding files into the Databrary system and make the information they contain available for visualization and search within a dataset and across the library.
-Databrary will also build the capacity to export codes back into their native formats wherever possible as well as to more user-consumable and interoperable formats (e.g., CSV).
+Databrary will also build the capacity to export codes back to the various tools as well as to more user-consumable and interoperable formats (e.g., CSV).

 #### Aim 2: Expand and extend Databrary’s system for visualizing user-defined video tags.

 Databrary’s existing “timeline” interface for depicting tagged video segments will be modified to allow users to display, filter, and download the tags that have been applied to shared videos.
 Databrary will be expanded to store and represent information from multiple tags within the same coding file and tags from multiple files.
+The existing upload and download functionality will be enhanced to support flexibility around uploading, updating, and exporting coding data in various formats.
 This will make it substantially easier for researchers to distribute coding efforts on shared videos across geographically separate labs and it will maximize the transparency and reproducibility of tags applied to videos.

-#### Aim 3: Design and implement ways for Databrary to edit, index, visualize, make available for search and export information about tags contained in coding manuals or coding templates.
+#### Aim 3: Allow users to edit, index, visualize, search, and export coding manuals on Databrary.

 Databrary currently allows users to upload and share coding manuals in word processing, spreadsheet, and text based file formats, but information in the files cannot be easily accessed or searched.
 We will develop ways for users to enter and share coding manuals with Databrary, creating electronic equivalents that capture code definitions and make them searchable.
 This will help users to understand shared coding files, making it more likely that shared videos can be reused and previous findings built upon.
 Coding manual information will make Databrary’s search engine return more relevant and useful information to users, and it will provide better, more human-readable information for visualizing codes while previewing recordings.

-#### Aim 4: Design and implement a user interface and database structure that empowers authorized Databrary users to search for videos that meet specific criteria, view relevant videos, and download them for reanalysis and reuse.
+#### Aim 4: Enhance Databrary's search functionality to allow users to search for videos that meet specific criteria based on codes, tags, manuals, and other metadata.

 Databrary currently allows users to search across datasets for selected terms.
-We will design, implement, and validate back-end technologies and user interfaces that return search results in ways that make it easy for users to preview video segments the search engine finds.
+We will design, implement, and validate back-end technologies and user interfaces that return search results in ways that make it easy for users to find and preview matching video segments.
 The interface will allow users to discover relevant datasets for browsing or download for future reanalysis.
 These features will make it easy for Databrary users to discover, explore, and reanalyze video datasets that meet the specific requirements of their research questions.